DR. MATT KANAAN | DUKE MEDICINE TRAINED

 Brace

-Using a brace centered over the back of your forearm may also help relieve symptoms of tennis elbow.
+Using a WRIST/ SPICA brace can actually rest the elbow.
 This can reduce symptoms by resting the muscles and tendons.
+We like to use these at night as well.

 Steroid injections